Outcomes of Robotic Prostatectomy

 Sexual bother suffered by men at 12 and 24 months post-operatively

-The graphs below are an example of a report on all patients with 12 month follow-up at August 2018, revealing the outcomes for all prostate cancer surgeons (the black dots) contributing to this registry, with A/Prof Daniel Moon highlighted as a red square, and a brown line representing the average result for Victorian patients in this study.
+The graphs below are an example of a report on all patients with 12 month follow-up dated 31st March 2022, revealing the outcomes for all prostate cancer surgeons (the grey dots) contributing to this registry, with A/Prof Daniel Moon highlighted as a red square, and a black line representing the average result for Victorian patients in this study.